kevinsullivan/cs-dm/notes/_build/html/_sources/10-natural-deduction.rst.txt

 it just as we said: extract the component proofs then put them back together in the reverse order.
 Voila!

+..code-block:: lean

     def and_swap(assumption: 1=1 ∧ 0=0): 0=0 ∧ 1=1 :=
         and.intro
             (and.elim_right assumption)
             (and.elim_left assumption)

 A paper and pencil proof could be written like this.
 "Assume 0=0 ∧ 1=1.
 From this premise (using the and elimination rule of natural deduction), we can deduce immediately that both 0=0 and 1=1.
 Having shown that these propositions are true, we can immediately (using the and introduction rule of natural deduction) deduce that 0=0 ∧ 1=1.
 QED."

 The QED stands for the Latin, quod es demontratum, so it is shown.
 It's used to signal that the goal to be proved has been proved.

 Here's the same proof using a lambda.
 You can see here how lambda expressions (also know as anonymous functions) can make for cleaner code.
 They're also essential when you want to return a function.

+..code-block:: lean

     theorem and_commutes: 1=1 ∧ 0=0 → 0=0 ∧ 1=1 :=